tradecloud/tradecloud-docs-api-v2/company/search-new-companies.md

 # Search for companies to connect

+Search for known users at companies you want to connect with.
+You may search on user's email, first name, last name and company name.

-You can search for new companies providing role that is opposite to your user (buyer for supplier and vice versa)
+The user should have the opposite role to your user (buyer for supplier and vice versa).
+Use [invite new connection](connect-to-company.md) to connect to the company you have found.

 ## Request